chrismatteson/terraform-vault-consul-deployment/README.md

 ## Accessing Provisioned Consul and Vault Instances

 The provisioned EC2 Instances are pre-configured with the [AWS Systems Manager Agent (SSM Agent)](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html), and thus a secure shell can be accessed without using an SSH keypair, from the [SSM managed instances console](https://console.aws.amazon.com/systems-manager/managed-instances).

+## Auto-Unseal

+This implementation uses [AWS KMS Auto-Unseal Mechanism](https://www.vaultproject.io/docs/configuration/seal/awskms/) to encrypt the master key and auto-unseal the underlying storage.
+When initializing a cluster, use the script located in [use-cases/auto-unseal/](use-cases/auto-unseal/).